AlexeyMatveev686/office-js-api/Cell/ApiComment/Properties/QuoteText.md

 ## Example

-This example shoows how to get the quote text of the comment.
+This example shows how to get the quote text of the comment.

 ```javascript
 builder.CreateFile("xlsx");